lucidworks/storm-solr/README.md

   </bean>
 ```

 The SolrSecurity bean needs the full path of jaas-client.conf [check https://cwiki.apache.org/confluence/display/solr/Security].
-By default, the file is not set and no authentication with will perform.
+By default, the file is not set and no authentication will be perform.

 ```
   <bean id="solrSecurity" class="com.lucidworks.storm.utils.SolrSecurity" init-method="setConfigigurer">